pypa/setuptools/docs/userguide/datafiles.rst

 compatible with PEP 302-based import hooks, including importing from zip files and Python Eggs.
 It is strongly recommended that, if you are using data files, you should use :mod:`importlib.resources` to access them.
-:mod:`importlib.resources` is available since Python 3.7 and the latest version of the library is also available via the :pypi:`importlib-resources` backport.
+:mod:`importlib.resources` was added to Python 3.7 and the latest version of the library is also available via the :pypi:`importlib-resources` backport.
 See :doc:`importlib-resources:using` for detailed instructions [#importlib]_.